tonypdmtr/TBoot/README.md

 specific ASM8 syntax features and/or idioms which may be very hard to express in most other assemblers.

-(That does not restrict your application to be in whatever language and tools you prefer.)
+(That does not restrict your application to use whatever language and tools you prefer.)

 # Overview